-3 techniques on improving focus in children.
+Looking for tips on helping kids focus?
+These three techniques will help!
 Perfect for the child who can’t pay attention for a long time.

-If you’ve struggled with helping your child stay focused on one activity for a long time, you’re not alone.
-Many parents understand the benefits of focus but can’t seem to convince their kids to concentrate.
+If you’ve struggled with helping kids focus on one activity for a long time, you’re not alone.
+Many parents understand the benefits of focus but can’t seem to convince their kids to follow suit.

 1. Follow your child’s lead

-Encourage focus by letting your child decide how to play.
-Lay toys and books and allow him to decide what to play with, when, and for how long.
+Instead, let her decide how to play, no matter how unconventional her behavior might be (Pushing the swings instead of riding in them?
+Sure!).
+Lay toys and books all over your home and allow her to decide what to play with, when, and for how long.

-Be careful not to cram too many commitments in a day so he has can decide what to do.
-He’s more likely to stay interested and develop a longer attention span with child-led play.
+And be careful not to cram too many commitments in your schedule that would encroach on her down time.
+She’s more likely to stay interested and develop a longer attention span with child-led play.

 2. Don’t interrupt your child’s activity

-Give your child an easy toy and he’ll lose interest quickly.
-Do the same with a difficult one and he’ll get frustrated.
+Give your child an easy toy, especially one he has already figured out, and he’ll lose interest quickly.
+But do the same with a toy too difficult for younger children, and he’ll get frustrated and give up.

 I’m not sure what my toddler learned during that hour and a half at the puddle.
-Maybe he realized that leaves float while rocks sink.
-Or he found new ways to play with water that he can try during bath time.
-Or maybe he just liked looking at the reflection of the trees above him.
+Maybe he realized that leaves float while rocks sink, or he found new ways to play with water that he can try during bath time.
+Or he just liked looking at the reflection of the trees above him.

 Whatever he got out of it, he loved every moment.
 Beeping trucks and yelling kids and even a Mama trying to coerce him to go home didn’t deter his focus.